dloscutoff/pip/docs/Syntax.md

 # Pip syntax

 The syntax of Pip is generally C-like with strong influence from Python, Perl/PHP, and various golfing languages.
 A few features are reminiscent of Bash script or Lisp.

 ### Tokens

-Any of the following is a token in Pip:
+Tokens in Pip can be any of the following:

  - Number (consecutive digits, optionally followed by a period and more consecutive digits)
  - String literal (between "double quotes")